03 November 2023

 August 2023

-The individual was found guilty by a jury following a four-week trial at the High Court in Auckland.
+The individual, who has name suppression, was found guilty by a jury following a four-week trial at the High Court in Auckland.

 February 2022